huonglt/Burger-ReactJS/README.md

 ```
 yarn start:prod
 ```
   - running the app on "production" environment.
 Hashing in file name.
 Uglify.
-Code spliting on external libraries (node_modules)
+Code splitting on each route &  external libraries (node_modules)
   - process.env.NODE_ENV = production
   - using webpack-dev-server
   - running on port 9090